kstojanovski/software-design-pattern/behavioral-patterns.md

 IStartegy(::calculation) -> Algorithm1<br>
 IStartegy(::calculation) -> Algorithm2<br>
 IStartegy(::calculation) -> Algorithm2<br><br>
-1. Create Client<br>
+1. Create Client.
-2. Use Algorithm class by purpose.<br><br>
+2. Use Algorithm class by purpose.

-My: The choosing algorithm can be encapsulated into the object creation method as part of the factory pattern.
+**My style**: The choosing algorithm can be encapsulated into the object creation method as part of the factory pattern.

 ### Template Method